 How will I know if you have received my application?Upon submission, you will see a “Thank you for submitting your application” note.
 If you have any technical difficulties or do not see this confirmation page, please send an email to Laura.firstname.lastname@example.org so that we can confirm receipt of your application.

-When will I find out if I have been accepted into the program?You will be notified by January 20, 2021.
+When will I find out if I have been accepted into the program?We are not currently reviewing any new applications.
+Please check back again for more information.

 If I am not selected, can I apply again?Yes, if you were not selected, we definitely encourage you to apply again.